----Maintain Instructional Days (183) and/or Instructional Minutes (Action 1.2)
+Maintain Instructional Days (183) and/or Instructional Minutes (Action 1.2)

-Schools with high-poverty students lose nearly two weeks of learning time annually compared with their more affluent peers in other schools.
+A 2017 study by UCLA shows that California high schools with high-poverty students lose nearly two weeks of learning time annually compared with their more affluent peers in other schools.
 In heavily low-income districts (like Compton), students lose about 30 minutes a day to factors often connected to economic pressures.
 Site administrators and teachers in our district, for example, have indicated that the lack of personal transportation has led to a higher incidence of student tardiness, and increased transiency has made it more difficult to form stable classrooms.
 Teachers have also reported spending significantly more time on offering counseling, college and career advice, discussions about inequality and financial responsibility, access to healthcare and other issues not necessarily connected to academic subjects.

-Compton Unified is fully aware of the many difficulties that our low-income students have to face, and the impact that these have on their learning.
-Therefore, all of our schools will continue to provide 183 instructional days (instead of 180), and 18 early-release Wednesdays (instead of 36) with the goal of increasing instructional time, enrichment opportunities, and interventions for our low-income students.
-This action will also provide more time for teachers to plan and collaborate together, conduct data analysis, and reflect on best ways to close the achievement gap for these students.
+Compton Unified is fully aware of the many difficulties that our low-income students have to face, and the impact that these have on instructional time.
+Therefore, all of our schools will continue to provide 183 instructional days (instead of 180), and 18 early-release Wednesdays (instead of 36), increasing instructional time, learning opportunities and intervention opportunities for our low-income students.
 Although this is an action that will benefit all students districtwide, it is principally directed to meet the needs of this unduplicated student group.